ynikitenko/lena/docs/source/tutorial/answers.rst

 There are two types of models: push and pull.
 If you have a sequence, then in the case of a *push* model the calculations are initiated by the first member of the sequence, which pushes data further.
-In this case fork could be done easily, just at a certain moment it pushes data not into one sequence, but into two.
+In this case a fork can be done easily, just at a certain moment it pushes data not into one sequence, but into two.

 In the case of a *pull* model